Larimichthys: Characteristics

 Larimichthys croakers are distinguished from other genera of Sciaenids by the carrot-shaped swimbladder having horn-like or tube-like appendages which begin on either the headward or tailward part of the swim bladder.
-The first appendage, originating closest to the head, enters the head and branches between the sull and the upper gill arch.
+The first appendage, originating closest to the head, enters the head and branches between the skull and the upper gill arch.
 The swimbladder appendages have limbs on their upper and lower sides.
 The otolith has a slightly oblique head of its sulcus which also has a shallow tail.
 They do not have a barbel on the chin and the scales on the head and front part of the body are cycloid.
 They have between 33 and 36 soft rays on the dorsal fin.
 The largest species on the genus is L. crocea whichhas a maximum published total length of 80 cm while the smallest is L. pamoides which has a maximum published total length of 13.5 cm.